 Aside from the implementation complexity, managing the relationships between specific users/subjects and objects in a ReBAC system is also not easy, especially in systems where data is changing quickly (ex. systems with user generated content).
 There are typically 2 modes of operation: either the ReBAC system is the 'data source of truth' and stores all object and user data (including relationships) or the ReBAC system must store the relationships between objects and thus needs to be kept in sync with the data store(s) storing the users/subjects and object data.
 Neither option comes without tradeoffs.
 Option 1 is typically not feasible because the ReBAC system often lacks certain database features (ex. when compared to a SQL db).
 Option 2 is more flexible but keeping data in sync requires complex logic to handle inconsistencies, failures and retries.
 As such, there's no clear option, and so the choice comes down to the product and application requirements.

 As mentioned above, implementing a ReBAC system from scratch is no easy task.
 Google's Zanzibar paper goes into more detail about their approach, including the tradeoffs, challenges and implementation details.
-There are also now quite a few Zanzibar-based open source projects that can serve as good starting points for implementing a ReBAC service.
+There are also now quite a few Zanzibar-based open source ReBAC services including Warrant that can serve as good starting points for implementing ReBAC.

 For those looking for a fully managed and hosted option, using a 3rd party service or vendor might be a better option.
 Warrant is one such service that offers Zanzibar-like ReBAC as part of its core, distributed authz offering.